 Abortion extremism in Minnesota

-Minnesota's abortion policy is now as extreme as any in the world.
+Did you know?
+Minnesota’s abortion policy is as extreme as any in the world.

-In 2023, Minnesota lawmakers and Gov. Tim Walz enacted legislation making abortion legal for any reason and at any time throughout pregnancy (HF 1).
-They also repealed a requirement that born-alive infants receive medically appropriate care that would save their lives (SF 2995).
+In 2023, Minnesota lawmakers and Gov. Tim Walz enacted legislation making abortion legal for any reason and at any time throughout pregnancy.
+They also repealed a previous bipartisan requirement that infants who are born alive receive medically appropriate care that could save their lives.

 Some legislators and advocates now want to permanently enshrine Minnesota’s extreme abortion policy in the state Constitution.
 If they succeed, future lawmakers would be unable to protect unborn children—even viable babies late in pregnancy who can feel pain.

-A proposed constitutional amendment (the so-called “Equal Rights Amendment”) was introduced in 2024, but it failed to pass the legislature this year after Minnesotans all across the state urged their lawmakers to reject it.
-A KSTP/SurveyUSA poll found that 64 percent of Minnesotans didn’t want abortion included in the amendment.
+A proposed constitutional amendment (a pro-abortion version of the so-called “Equal Rights Amendment”) was introduced in 2024, but it failed to pass the legislature after Minnesotans all across the state urged their lawmakers to reject it.
+A poll found that 64 percent of Minnesotans didn’t want abortion included in the amendment (KSTP/SurveyUSA, May 2024).

 Who are they leaving out, and why?
 Learn how Minnesota lawmakers are excluding vulnerable members of the human family.